ifnesi/http-sink-demo/README.md

 # http-sink-demo
 Confluent Platform demo using Confluent HTTP Sink Connector.

+This is a very simple demo where:
+ - A [DataGen source connector](https://docs.confluent.io/kafka-connectors/datagen/current/overview.html) and a custom producer will product stock trade (dummy) data to the topics `stock_trade` (AVRO) and `stock_trade_xml` (XML) respectively.
+ - A streaming application will convert the XML data to AVRO and have it published to the topic `stock_trade_avro_stream_app`.
-This is a very simple demo where a [DataGen source connector](https://docs.confluent.io/kafka-connectors/datagen/current/overview.html) will product stock trade (dummy) data to the `stock_trade` topic and a [HTTP sink connector](https://docs.confluent.io/kafka-connectors/http/current/overview.html) will submit a webhook (POST request) to a remote HTTP Server.
+ - At last, a [HTTP sink connector](https://docs.confluent.io/kafka-connectors/http/current/overview.html) will submit a webhook (POST request) to a remote HTTP Server with the data from the topics `stock_trade` and `stock_trade_avro_stream_app`.
 The data will not be batched, that is, for every event a POST request will be submitted, but that can be changed as it is a configuration parameter on the HTTP sink connector.

 ## Demo Diagram
 ![image](docs/demo_diagram.png)